KEDuran/Fitness-Tracker/README.md

 Here are the links to the MVP items required for this assignment.
 Ihese links will also be submitted in the Boot Camp Spot portal.

-- Link to GitHub Repo - [https://github.com/KEDuran/Workout-Tracker](https://github.com/KEDuran/Workout-Tracker)
+- Link to GitHub Repo - [Workout Tracker Repo on GitHub](https://github.com/KEDuran/Workout-Tracker)

-- Link to deployed application - [https://workout-tracker-ked.herokuapp.com/](https://workout-tracker-ked.herokuapp.com/)
+- Link to deployed application - [Workout Tracker App deployed on Heroku](https://workout-tracker-ked.herokuapp.com/)

-- Link for functionality demo - [Workout Tracker Demo Recording](https://drive.google.com/file/d/1Mex2MzIYoetWCVNu5YDkb5Fm-yj8BNTB/view?usp=sharing)
+- Link for functionality demo - [Workout Tracker App demo recording](https://drive.google.com/file/d/1Mex2MzIYoetWCVNu5YDkb5Fm-yj8BNTB/view?usp=sharing)

 ---